 Course length: 8 hours lecture, 40 hours clinic/field Recommended: Current CPR and First Aid; courses need not be taken in sequence.

 Part 6 of a 6 part course sequence on Search and Rescue principles, techniques and methods.
 This series is designed to meet the requirements established by the National Association for Search and Rescue.
-Topics include search organization, probability and methodology, basic rope and knot skills, map and compass operation, land navigation. area familiarization, GPS systems, tracking, victim packaging and transport, lost person behavior, basic rock climbing skills, introductory rappelling techniques, survival skills, and the legal aspects of search and rescue endeavors.
+Topics include search organization, probability and methodology, basic rope and knot skills, map and compass operation, land navigation, area familiarization, GPS systems, tracking, victim packaging and transport, lost person behavior, basic rock climbing skills, introductory rappelling techniques, survival skills, and the legal aspects of search and rescue endeavors.
+Numerous activities and field trips are associated with this program.
+This course may be offered as Pass/No Pass.